SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 ## Better API Error Handling
 - Let's temporary remove the `(string)` typecasting for user ID in `createCheckout()`
-- Try to checkout - an error!
+- Try to check out - an error!
 - But when we do a bad request - it throws a `ClientException`.
 But it hides the actual error from us.
-Let's improve the error so we could see what went wrong without needing to uncomment that `dd($response->getContent(false));` line.
+Let's improve the error, so we could see what went wrong without needing to uncomment that `dd($response->getContent(false));` line.
 - Let's create a request method that will match the signature of client's `request()`:
   `private function request(string $method, string $url, array $options = []): array`.